 Our collaboration with the Guillemette school strongly affirms our belief that a therapeutic approach to arts education would aptly serve the social-emotional needs of Lawrence’s youth.
 We are able to support the Guillemette school with their enrichment programming from 2015 until March of 2020 when the Covid pandemic forces us to pivot to virtual offerings.

-Accessibility being one of our core values at La House, 2015 is also the year in which we develop our pop-up art studio model that allows us to meet the community where they are at, setting up art studios at the common parks, cafes, libraries and other schools.
-For more information on our past and present community partnerships, visit our Collaborations + Clients page.
+Access being one of our core values at la house, 2015 is also the year in which we develop our pop-up art studio model that allows us to meet the community where they are at, setting up art studios at the common parks, cafes, libraries and other schools.
+For more information on our past and present community partnerships, visit our partners page.

 2014